-- 1. Mandatory meeting with the course director of the course failed, so that arrangements may be made to complete remediation. - 2.
-Mandatory initial meeting with an advisor and/or the Associate Dean for Student Affairs and Admissions to create a success plan for academics, to be on file with the ADSAA. - 3.
-Student will be required to meet at the discretion of the Associate Dean for Student Affairs and Admissions on a regularly scheduled basis to review the policy and procedures of the academic intervention.
-Student will be notified if this is required. - 4.
-To take advantage of the opportunities offered through counselors, tutors, and other programs. - 5.
-Not hold any office in a student organization, nor attend local or national meetings that interfere with class attendance or exam preparation (studying) while on probation.
+- 1. Mandatory meeting with the course director of the course(s) with poor academic performance. - 2.
+Mandatory initial meeting with the Director of Academic Success and/or the Associate Dean for Student Affairs and Admissions to create a success plan for academics, to be on file with the ADSAA. - This plan may include regularly scheduled meetings with DAS and/or ADSAA, counselors, tutors, and other programs or interventions as recommended. - 3.
+Students may not hold any office in a student organization, corporate representative position, nor attend local or national meetings that interfere with class attendance or exam preparation (studying) while on probation.